mazzzystar/disco-diffusion-wrapper/README.md

 cd disco-diffusion-wrapper

 # download pretrain model checkpoints
-# If this step is slow, you can download these model mannually from urls in the code of wrapper/utils.py,
+# If this step is slow, you can download these model mannually from urls in the
-# then ut these checkpoints in the corresponding folder.
+# code of wrapper/utils.py, then put these checkpoints in the corresponding folder.
 python wrapper/utils.py

 cd wrapper